Sampling

 and opensearch

 are supported as sampling storage backends.
+This sample configuration illustrates the use of adaptive sampling.

 Read this blog post for more details on adaptive sampling engine.